kontent-ai/management-sdk-net/README.md

 ## Prerequisites

-To manage content in a Kentico Cloud project via the Content Management API, you first need to activate the API for the project.
+To manage content in a Kentico Kontent project via the Content Management API, you first need to activate the API for the project.
 See our documentation on how you can [activate the Content Management API](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#section-enabling-the-api-for-your-project).

-You also need to prepare the structure of your Kentico Cloud project before importing your content.
+You also need to prepare the structure of your Kentico Kontent project before importing your content.
 This means defining the [Content types](https://help.kenticocloud.com/define-content-structure/structure/creating-and-deleting-content-types) of the items you want to import.
 You might also need to set up your [Languages](https://help.kenticocloud.com/multilingual-content#managing-languages), [Taxonomy](https://help.kenticocloud.com/categorize-content/working-with-taxonomy) or [Sitemap locations](https://help.kenticocloud.com/categorize-content/using-a-sitemap) (if you plan to use them).

 ## Using the ContentManagementClient

 The `ContentManagementClient` class is the main class of the SDK.
-Using this class, you can import, update, view and delete content items, language variants, and assets in your Kentico Cloud projects.
+Using this class, you can import, update, view and delete content items, language variants, and assets in your Kentico Kontent projects.

 To create an instance of the class, you need to provide a [project ID](https://developer.kenticocloud.com/v1/docs/getting-content#section-getting-content-items) and a valid [Content Management API Key](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#section-enabling-the-api-for-your-project).